Keith L. Hammond is a Shareholder in the Orlando, Florida office of Jackson Lewis P.C.

-Mr. Hammond joined Jackson Lewis LLP in 2001, where he represents management exclusively in labor and employment matters.
+Mr. Hammond joined Jackson Lewis in 2001, where he represents management exclusively in labor and employment matters.
 He also conducts compliance training for management on sexual harassment, discrimination, and wage and hour requirements, and he frequently lectures to students and professionals on a variety of labor and employment topics.

 Published Articles, Accomplishments and Community Involvement